prestodb/rfcs/RFC-0001-prsestissimo-metrics.md

 ## Background
 ### Velox runtime metrics:
-Velox (the C++ query engine) defines a set of runtime metrics to record events that give insights into worker health status like CPU, memory, cache hits etc. Velox exposes the BaseStatsReporter interface to capture these runtime metrics.
+Velox (the C++ runtime framework) defines a set of runtime metrics to record events that give insights into worker health status like CPU, memory, cache hits etc. Velox exposes the BaseStatsReporter interface to capture these runtime metrics.
-It is users’ responsibility to capture these runtime events for monitoring purposes.
+It is applications’ responsibility to capture these runtime events for monitoring purposes.
 The Velox system defines the following types of metrics: Count, Sum, Avg, Rate and Histogram.
 Refer this document: [Velox Runtime metrics](https://github.com/facebookincubator/velox/blob/main/velox/docs/metrics.rst) for a complete list of supported Velox runtime metrics and their definitions.
 There are a total of **28 metrics** as of Jan 2024 declared [here](https://github.com/facebookincubator/velox/blob/main/velox/common/base/Counters.h) in the Velox code.

 ### PrestoCPP Counters:
-Prestissimo (the C++ Presto Worker) also defines worker related Prestissimo Counters [here](https://github.com/prestodb/presto/blob/master/presto-native-execution/presto_cpp/main/common/Counters.h).
+In addition to Velox metrics, Prestissimo (the C++ Presto Worker) also defines worker related Prestissimo Counters [here](https://github.com/prestodb/presto/blob/master/presto-native-execution/presto_cpp/main/common/Counters.h).
 There are **102 counters** defined as of Jan 2024.
 These metrics are periodically reported using the BaseStatsReporter interface as well.
 Additionally, Velox exposes the following interfaces to capture task or expression completion events: